chuanqisun/micro-controller-programming/week9/note.md

 - Experiment: unplugging the microphone should reduce/remove noise
 - Result: no effect
 - Hypothesis 2: Serial Port and its data transmission is causing interference
-- Experiment: switching from a data passing usb c cable to a power only cable reduces artifacts
+- Experiment: switching from a data passing usb c cable to a power only cable reduces artifacts, and removing all serial communication in code
 - Result: noise reduced but not eliminated